browserengineering/book/book/html.md

 for `<li>` elements, but make sure nested lists are still possible.

 4-3 *Scripts*.
-JavaScript code embedded in a `<script>` tag uses the left angle bracket to mean less-than.
+JavaScript code embedded in a `<script>` tag uses the left angle bracket to mean "less than".
 Modify your lexer so that the contents of `<script>` tags are treated specially: no tags are allowed inside `<script>`, except the `</script>` close tag.[^or-space]